ES-Alexander/pythonic-cv/README.md

 OpenCV is a fantastic tool for computer vision, with full support in Python through its automatically generated bindings.
 Unfortunately some basic functionality is frustrating to use, and documentation is sparse and fragmented as to how best to approach even simple tasks such as efficiently processing a webcam feed.

-This library aims to address frustrations in the openCV python api that can be fixed using pythonic constructs and methodologies.
+This library aims to address frustrations in the OpenCV Python api that can be fixed using pythonic constructs and methodologies.
 Solutions are not guaranteed to be optimal, but every effort has been made to make the code as performant as possible while ensuring ease of use and helpful errors/documentation.

+# Requirements
+This library requires an existing version of OpenCV with Python bindings to be installed (e.g. `python3 -m pip install opencv-python`).
+Some features (mainly property access helpers) may not work for versions of OpenCV earlier than 4.2.0.
+The library was tested using Python 3.7.2, and is expected to work down to at least Python 3.4.

 # Usage
 New functionality is provided in the `pcv` module, as described below.
 All other